Non-linear anomalous Edelstein response at altermagnetic interfaces: Summary and outlook

-\textit{Summary and outlook ---} Using a continuum description for AMs based on ab-initio electronic band structure calculations, we have shown that the interplay of altermagnetic coupling with an interfacial RSOC gives rise to the appearance of out-of-plane spin polarizations throughout the Brillouin zone via non-linear EEs.
-While the in-plane linear response can be strongly suppressed with the band filling, the non-linear Edelstein susceptibilities exhibit strong non-monotonic behaviour.
+Using a continuum description for AMs based on ab-initio electronic band structure calculations, we have shown that the interplay of altermagnetic coupling with an interfacial RSOC gives rise to the appearance of out-of-plane spin polarizations throughout the Brillouin zone via non-linear EEs.
+While the in-plane linear response can be strongly suppressed with the band filling, the non-linear Edelstein susceptibilities exhibit strong non-monotonic behaviour as a function of the chemical potential.
 The non-linear responses we determined involve a term that depends on the in-plane electric and the magnetic fields, and a second-order term in the electric field.
 For the former term, an anomalous out-of-plane magnetization is generated, exceeding the in-plane EE.
-For the latter term, the transverse magnetization is the only response allowed, and it is enhanced when the chemical potential is close to the crossing of the electronic bands due to RSOC.
+For the latter term, the out-of-plane magnetization is the only response allowed, and it is enhanced when the chemical potential is close to the crossing of the electronic bands due to RSOC.
 In both cases, it is remarkable that out-of-plane magnetization is obtained in response only to in-plane fields.
 All these features can be exploited to fully characterize the altermagnetic nature of the electron gas at the interface.
 Indeed, the behaviour of the magnetization with the filling can be directly related to the presence of the spin-orbit, DM interaction and band crossings.
-On the other hand, the uncovered \textit{anomalous} non-linear altermagnetic Edelstein responses may be used experimentally to induce efficient spin-to-charge conversion at altermagnetic interfaces leading to novel electronic and spintronic applications.
+To isolate the essential physics, we focused on a minimal model capturing the local interplay between altermagnetic exchange and Rashba spin-orbit coupling near the $\Gamma$ point.
+This approach reveals the core mechanism underlying the anomalous Edelstein response in altermagnets.
+Other band crossings at high-symmetry points can be described within the same framework (see Appendix~\ref{app:tight-binding}), and while a full multiband analysis may introduce quantitative differences, it does not alter the fundamental physical picture.
+The uncovered \textit{anomalous} non-linear altermagnetic Edelstein responses may be used experimentally to induce efficient spin-to-charge conversion at altermagnetic interfaces leading to novel electronic and spintronic applications.